rockymiss/mcgraths-sweetshop/README.md

 #### Products

 Products can be displayed all at once in a ListView or individually in a detailed view.
 There are different categories to choose from which can be found on the navigation bar.
-If I user selects a category they will see the number of products in the shop as well as and option to return to the previous page.
+If a user selects a category they will see the number of products in the shop as well as and option to return to the previous page.
 A user can also sort the images in various different ways using a drop down button on the right hand side of the all products page.
-To view an item a user can click view item which will bring them to a detailed view of the image where they can also add to their cart.
+To view an item, a user can click view item which will bring them to a detailed view of the image where they can also add to their cart.
 If a superuser is logged in they will see Edit and Delete buttons.
 These will not be visible to a non-super user.

 <details open>
 <summary>Products</summary>